mimikgit/cocoapod-mim-OE-ai-SE-iOS-developer/README.md

 ## License

-Developers can get their mim OE (Edge) license for initializing [mim-OE-ai-SE-iOS-developer](https://github.com/mimikgit/cocoapod-mim-OE-ai-SE-iOS-developer) at the [mimik developer console](https://developer.mimik.com/console).
+Developers can get their developer edge license by following this [tutorial](https://devdocs.mimik.com/tutorials/01-submenu/02-submenu/03-index).

-For details about an enterprise mim OE (Edge) license please contact [mimik support](https://mimik.com/contact-us/).
+For details about an enterprise edge license please contact [mimik support](https://mimik.com/contact-us/).